Abdelkerim-El-Bani/Door-Lock-Facial-Recognition/README.md

 **This repository demonstrates unlocking a solenoid lock using face detection on an ESP32-CAM.**
 The ESP32-CAM performs face detection locally; when a recognized face (or any detected face, depending on your firmware settings) is found, the board triggers a relay that energizes a solenoid lock (representing a door lock).

-> ⚠️ Safety note: This project uses mains-level batteries and electromechanical components.
-Follow safe wiring and insulation practices.
-See the **Safety** section.

 ---

 ## 🔎 What’s included